scorpiodiagrams/fdg/wiki/chapter009.md

   (chart R1-rect)))
 ```

-This equation will satisfy the geodesic equations for compatible values of the radius =r= and the angular velocity =omega.
-If you substitute this into the geodesic equation and set the residual to zero you will obtain a constraint relating =r and =omega=.
+This equation will satisfy the geodesic equations for compatible values of the radius #Code(r) and the angular velocity =omega.
+If you substitute this into the geodesic equation and set the residual to zero you will obtain a constraint relating =r and #Code(omega).
 Do it.

 Surprise: You should find out that $\omega^2 r^3 = GM$ --- Kepler's law!